Major V.P. Marran

 buy now

-mp3 preview
+mp3 sample

 The Reading Experience

-World War 2 - across the Atlantic: British pilots digesting their own hearts, Russians crossing the agreed upon line, Germans disguised as US medics, are some of the routine encounters of Major Marran during WW2.
+World War 2 - across the Atlantic: British pilots digesting their own hearts, Russians crossing the agreed upon line, and Germans disguised as US medics are some of the routine encounters of Major Marran during WW2.
 He enlisted in the Army while attending Harvard in 1938 and by 1945 was in charge of a mobile army surgical hospital, proving the concept that established MASH units in later wars.
 The Meritorious Service Award, granted to him was well deserved.
 This is his first hand story.

-A doctor, specializing in oral surgery, Major Marran went from naive inexperience forward to the inescapable nightmares of World War II, while still maintaining his enthusiasm for duty and his positive outlook.
+A doctor, specializing in oral surgery, Major Marran went from naive inexperience forward through the inescapable nightmares of World War II, while still maintaining his enthusiasm for duty and his positive outlook.
 As a soldier first, he survived, more often than not unarmed, all the while endangering himself in his battle for survival of the wounded.
-The additional duties he assumed enexpectedly add much to the drama of this story.
+The additional duties he assumed unexpectedly add much to the drama of this story.
+As a member of the Third Army led by General George S. Patton, Major Marran applied his medical skills at Normandy, the Battle of the Bulge, Buchenwald, starvation camps for downed British pilots, and against the Russians west of Prague.

-© 2010 firefallmedia.com
+© 2010-2018 firefallmedia.com

 Return to firefallmedia home page